Luos-io/Documentation/src/pages/tools/boot.md

 <img src="../../_assets/img/detect_boot_service.png" />

 The **boot_service** tells the node is in bootloader mode.
-You just have to re-run the flashing process with the CLI:
+You have to re-run the flashing process with the CLI:

 ```bash
 pyluos-bootloader flash COM3 -b firmware_new.bin
 ```

-> **Note:** No matter what problem you encounter during the loading process, you must power-off and power back on your network to see all the nodes running in bootloader mode.
+> **Note:** No matter what problem you encounter during the loading process, you must power off and power back on your network to see all the nodes running in bootloader mode.
 Once it is done, you have to use **pyluos-bootloader detect** / **flash** tools to load the applications and make it work again.

 ## How to add the bootloader feature in your project